Uvira Territory: Joseph Kabila's rise to power and the shift in the conflict

-Following the assassination of Laurent-Désiré Kabila on 16 January 2001, his son Joseph Kabila assumed power, marking the beginning of a new phase in the conflict.
+After the assassination of Laurent-Désiré Kabila on 16 January 2001, his son Joseph Kabila assumed power, marking the beginning of a new phase in the conflict.
 The warring parties initiated steps to withdraw their forces and prepare for the Inter-Congolese Dialogue (ICD).
-From March 2001, military observers from the United Nations Organization Mission in the Democratic Republic of the Congo (MONUC) were deployed along the front lines to consolidate the ceasefire.
-However, hostilities persisted in North and South Kivu between Mayi-Mayi militias, FDD, and ALiR against the RCD-Goma's armed wing, the ANC, and RPA forces.
-In an attempt to secure a political foothold in South Kivu and isolate the Democratic Forces for the Liberation of Rwanda (FDLR), the RCD-Goma organized an inter-Kivu dialogue in September 2001, offering separate peace agreements to local Mayi-Mayi factions.
-However, most Mayi-Mayi groups, encouraged by the Kinshasa government, refused to negotiate, with only the Mudundu 40 group agreeing to terms.
+From March 2001, military observers from the United Nations Organization Mission in the Democratic Republic of the Congo (MONUC) were deployed along the front lines to consolidate the ceasefire, but hostilities persisted in North and South Kivu between Mayi-Mayi militias, FDD, and ALiR against the RCD-Goma's armed wing, the ANC, and RPA forces.
+In an attempt to secure a political foothold in South Kivu and isolate the Democratic Forces for the Liberation of Rwanda (FDLR), the RCD-Goma organized an inter-Kivu dialogue in September 2001, which offered separate peace agreements to local Mayi-Mayi factions, but most Mayi-Mayi groups, encouraged by the Kinshasa government, refused to negotiate, with only the Mudundu 40 group agreeing to terms.
 The dialogue was also boycotted by numerous civil society organizations.

 By early 2002, violence persisted, with ANC and RPA forces carrying out massacres in South Kivu.
 Between 17 and 20 people, including a baby and two minors, were killed in the village of Kaboke II in the Tanganyika area of Fizi Territory.
 Some were shot upon returning to the village, others were killed while hiding in the bush, and several were burned alive when their homes were set ablaze.
 Around the same period, a rebellion emerged within the Banyamulenge community in Minembwe, led by former ANC commander Patrick Masunzu.
 His Forces Républicaines et Fédéralistes (FRF) allied with Mayi-Mayi groups operating in Mwenga, Uvira, and Fizi Territories and launched attacks against ANC and RPA positions with support from the Congolese government.
 Despite tensions, the Inter-Congolese Dialogue commenced on 25 February 2002 in Sun City, South Africa.
 On 19 April, Joseph Kabila and Jean-Pierre Bemba, announced a framework power-sharing agreement, which gained widespread support except from the RCD-Goma and several unarmed opposition parties, including the Union for Democracy and Social Progress (UDPS).
 On 30 July 2002, the Congolese and Rwandan governments signed a peace accord in Pretoria, outlining the withdrawal of Rwandan troops from the DRC in exchange for the dismantling of the ex-FAR/Interahamwe and other Hutu armed groups within the FDLR.
 A similar agreement was signed with Uganda in Luanda on 6 September, leading to the withdrawal of Ugandan forces and efforts to stabilize the Ituri district.
 By September 2002, troops from Zimbabwe, Angola, Namibia, Rwanda, and Uganda began withdrawing from Congolese territory.